 The Company continues to evaluate the realizability of all of its net deferred tax assets at each reporting date and records a benefit for deferred tax assets to the extent it has deferred tax liabilities that provide a source of income to benefit the deferred tax asset.
-As a result of this analysis, during the fourth quarter of fiscal 2010, the Company released \$0.8 million of its valuation allowance related to federal deferred tax assets with the exception of a valuation allowance against a portion of the Company's deferred tax asset related to certain federal tax credits.
-The remaining valuation allowance was released in fiscal 2011 for \$2.3 million, of which \$1.9 million was recorded to additional paid in capital.
-The Company continues to maintain a valuation allowance against a majority of their state deferred tax assets as the realization of these assets is not more likely than not given uncertainty of future earnings in these jurisdictions.
+As a result of this analysis, the Company continues to maintain a valuation allowance against a majority of its state deferred tax assets as the realization of these assets is not more likely than not given uncertainty of future earnings in these jurisdictions.

-The beginning and ending balances of the Company's unrecognized tax benefits are reconciled below for fiscal 2012, 2011 and 2010:
+The beginning and ending balances of the Company's unrecognized tax benefits are reconciled below for fiscal 2013, 2012, and 2011:

-(in thousands) Fiscal 2012 Fiscal 2011 Fiscal 2010 Unrecognized tax benefit, beginning of year \$ 13,702 \$ 6,413 \$ 6,020 Additions for tax positions, current year - - 416 Additions for tax positions, prior year 110 7,585 124 Reductions for tax positions, prior year (7,626) (296) (147) Unrecognized tax benefit, end of year \$ 6,186 \$ 13,702 \$ 6,413
+Fiscal (in thousands) 2013 2012 2011 Unrecognized tax benefit, beginning of year \$ 6,186 \$ 13,702 \$ 6,413 Additions for tax positions, current year Additions for tax positions, prior year 2,485 110 7,585 Reductions for tax positions, prior year (1,802) (7,626) (296) Unrecognized tax benefit, end of year \$ 6,869 \$ 6,186 \$ 13,702

-If recognized, the \$6.2 million would impact the Company's effective tax rate.
+If recognized, the \$6.9 million of unrecognized tax benefit as of September 28, 2013 would impact the Company's effective tax rate.